dixxe/personal-website/README.md

 - Create blogs.db database and populate it with `initdb()` method.

 ## How to contribute?
-Main branch is locked for security reasons, so you need to follow this instuctions.

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)